 Insurance is there to protect you from life’s unexpected problems.
-Landlord insurance is there to protect you from rogue tenants, environmental disasters, and anything else that might cripple you financially.
+Landlord insurance is there to protect you from unreliable tenants, environmental disasters, and anything else that might cripple you financially.

 Don’t take a chance with your future – yes, landlord insurance is an extra cost, but it is tax-deductible!

 Successful landlords are always clued up about their legal and statutory obligations.
 There is a ton of stuff to be aware of, so it’s very much a full-time job keeping on top of your obligations.

 If you are new to the world of buy to let, consider paying a letting agent to manage your properties until you get up to speed.
 Forgetting to do the important stuff, like place deposits in a government-approved protection scheme or apply for an HMO licence could land you in hot water.